 After leaving the host church in the morning, the adults come to the Day Center.
-From there they are transported to job interviews, employment agencies, or wherever they need to be transported in their search for employment.
+From there, they are transported to job interviews, employment agencies, or wherever they need to be transported in their search for employment.

-While in the program our guests and their children are provided with cost free transportation.
+While in the program, our guests and their children are provided with cost-free transportation.
 Guests can be taken to and from various locations in conjunction with regaining their independence, while their children are taken to whichever school they were enrolled in prior to entering the program.

-After the adult of the family has found employment, successfully completes our 90-day program, and has a stable income the family moves to one of our transitional homes; where they can stay, rent free, for up to one year.
+After the adult of the family has found employment, successfully completes our 90-day program, and has a stable income, the family moves to one of our transitional homes; where they can stay, rent free, for up to one year.
+We try to make sure they have everything they need.
+This includes furniture, linens, household items and transportation.
 During their stay in transitional housing they are responsible for all other expenses and required to save 30 percent of their income as well as look for permanent housing.
 Regular meetings with the case manager is also required for all guest who enter transitional housing.